kingster/Way2SMS-API/README.md

 Note
 -------
-lease use this code on your own risk.
+Please use this code on your own risk.
 The author is no way responsible for the outcome arising out of this.